Frequently Asked Questions

 Q: How do I apply to become a tutor?

 A: Prospective tutors can click here to fill out a registration form.
 Volunteers also must complete an ACPS Volunteer Application, which initiates a background check [#3 select All Elementary Schools, #4 select Tutor (Reading), and #5 type in ATC].
 Once that check is completed, the volunteer is ready for training and assignment to a school.
-Tutoring begins in late October and concludes in late May, keeping step with the school calendar.
-Most volunteers tutor for 30-45 minutes twice a week, but some tutor once a week, partnering with a colleague who tutors the second session.
+Tutoring begins in late October and concludes in late May, in keeping with the school calendar.
+Most volunteers tutor for 30-45 minutes twice each week, but some tutor once a week, partnering with a colleague who tutors the second session.
 On occasions when volunteers are unable to tutor, a colleague tutors for them.
 Tutoring occurs in the child’s school building between 8:00 a.m. and 2:25 p.m.

 Q: How can I tell if I am helping my student?